-In evaluating whether the original Agriculture PCCP designation was erroneous, the Hearings Officer must first evaluate the purpose and intent of the designation and how it relates to the historic management and conditions of the subject property.
-Then, the Hearings Officer must determine whether the Farm Forest PCCP designation would be the appropriate designation to correct this error.
+In evaluating whether the original Agriculture PCCP designation was erroneous, staff must evaluate the purpose and intent of the designation and how it relates to the historic management and conditions of the subject property.
+In addition, staff must then determine whether the Farm Forest PCCP designation would be the appropriate designation to correct this error.